Fdawgs/yh-myydh-crud-api/README.md

 Provide the client/service with the value in `access.token`, for them to use as bearer tokens when making requests.

 The bearer token is bcrypt-hashed and stored in the `access.tokens` database table.
-As such, if a client/service forgets their token, you will need to generate a new one for them and delete the old one.
+If a client/service forgets their token, you will need to generate a new one for them and delete the old one.

 ## Contributing